 Eligibility for loan rehabilitation depends on the type of B.C. student loan you hold.
-There are three types of B.C. student loan:
+There are three types of B.C. student loans:

 - Direct lend loans: Loans issued after July 31, 2000